 Businesses whose employees interact with the public must require employees to wear face coverings.

-This requirement is put in place under Ordinance Number 11766 and will closely track Pima County's resolution passed on 6 /19 at the Pima County Board of Supervisors' meeting which will be posted here when made available.
+This requirement is put in place under Ordinance Number 11767 and closely track Pima County Supervisors' resolution 2020-49 passed on 6 /19.
+You can learn more about the County resolution on their FAQ page.

 Please continue reading the FAQ's below to learn more.